panda3d/panda3d-docs/programming/texturing/automatic-texture-coordinates.rst

 you the ability to specify the particular coordinate space you had in mind, unambiguously.

-Note that you only want to call ``setTexProjector()`` when you are using mode ``MWorldPosition``.
+Note that you only want to call :meth:`.NodePath.set_tex_projector()` when you are using mode ``MWorldPosition``.
 The other modes are generally computed from vectors (for instance, normals), not positions, and it usually doesn't makes sense to apply a relative transform to a vector.

 .. |Teapot with a grid applied| image:: tex-gen-teapot-xy.png
 .. |Teapot with a grid applied, rotated| image:: tex-gen-teapot-xz.png